-Cayman’s regulatory framework is continuously enhanced to ensure it meets the needs of regulated entities and their clients and investors.
+Cayman’s regulatory framework is continuously evolving to ensure it meets the needs of market participants and their clients and investors.

-Following consultation with the OECD, the EU and Cayman Islands stakeholders, the Cayman Islands together with other international financial centres, adopted a series of measures to introduce economic substance requirements in 2019 to implement OECD best practices for combatting ‘base erosion’ and was assessed by the OECD as fully compliant.
-In addition, in 2020 the Cayman Islands Government amended the existing Mutual Funds Law and enacted a new Private Funds Law to provide a regulatory regime for smaller closed ended investment funds.
-The new regime will ensure that the Cayman Islands remains the offshore financial centre of choice for fund managers seeking to do business in Europe, and supports the Cayman Islands’ broader aim of adopting global standards in areas such as anti-money laundering and economic substance.
-The Cayman Islands had already introduced legislative changes to allow the funds sector the scope to participate in the EU’s Alternative Investment Fund Managers Directive (“AIFMD”).
+Following consultation with the OECD, the EU and Cayman Islands stakeholders, the Cayman Islands and other international financial centres adopted economic substance requirements in 2019.
+Cayman was assessed by the OECD as fully compliant.
+In 2020, the Cayman Islands amended the existing Mutual Funds Act and enacted a new Private Funds Act to provide a regulatory regime for smaller closed-ended investment funds.
+The Cayman Islands had already introduced legislative changes to allow the funds sector to participate in the EU’s Alternative Investment Fund Managers Directive.

-More recently, the Cayman Islands has introduced the Virtual Assets (Service Providers) Law (2020) which sets out the legal and regulatory framework for virtual assets service providers seeking to do business in and from the Cayman Islands.
-The framework, which also introduces a “regulatory sandbox”, addresses the registration and licensing requirements for virtual asset service providers including exchanges and custodians.
+Also in 2020, the Cayman Islands introduced the Virtual Assets (Service Providers) Act which sets out the legal and regulatory framework for virtual assets service providers seeking to do business in and from the Cayman Islands.